IMFs and Ion–Dipole Forces

 5. Hydrogen Bonding

-A special type of strong dipole–dipole interaction that occurs when H is bonded to N, O, or F and is attracted to N, O, or F in another molecule (or part of the same molecule).
+Hydrogen Bonding is a special type of strong dipole–dipole interaction that occurs when H is bonded to N, O, or F and is attracted to a lone pair of electrons on a N, O, or F atom in another molecule (or part of the same molecule).

 - Highly directional and relatively strong